LukeWilliamson23/A-Million-Ads-Test/README.md

 npm run start
 ```

-On your preferred browser, naviagate to localhost:5555/api/ and append the digit you wish to find the closet prime number to the end of the URL.
+On your preferred browser, naviagate to localhost:5555/api/ and append the digit you wish to find the closest prime number to the end of the URL.

 ### Example input/output